Many Americans are afraid of the French. Frequently, I've heard this phrase: "Paris is beautiful, but the French are so rude!"

 When I ran across Augustin Frison-Roche, it was at an art opening of his in Bordeaux.
 I quickly discovered that not only was there art at his opening, but there was free wine.
 After about three glasses of this wine, I explained to him that not only did I love his ascot, but I loved the free wine.
 He looked confused as to who exactly I was and in French, most likely responded, "Who the hell are you?"

 Ah, that Augustin -- what a kidder!

-On the rooftop, overlooking the Dali Museum and Spain countryside, Joaquin thrust beer after beer at me and wine at Tova.
+On the rooftop, overlooking the Dali Museum and Spain countryside, Joaquin thrust beer after beer at me and wine to my girlfriend.
 He gave us fish and shrimp.
 As we consumed, I realized that my perception was getting hazy, and I took several photos with Joaquin.
 This experience with Joaquin was much different, though, because unlike Augustin's odd French, I actually knew what Joaquin was saying in Spanish.

-Most people rate their European trips based on the free drinks they receive, and for Tova and me, our voyage was topnotch.
-We also saw Barcelona, Bilbao, the running of the bulls in Spain and San Sebastian, but I must give it up to Augustin and Joaquin for the cocktails.
+Most people rate their European trips based on the free drinks they receive, and for me, my voyage was topnotch.
+I also saw Barcelona, Bilbao, the running of the bulls in Spain and San Sebastian, but I must give it up to Augustin and Joaquin for the cocktails.